WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 ChatClient.reject(params, onError = { error -> /* Error when rejecting */ })
 ```

-Inviter receives invite response on either [`ChatClient.ChatDelegate.onJoined`](#chatclientchatdelegate) when invitee accepted the invite or on [`ChatClient.ChatDelegate.onReject`](#chatclientchatdelegate) when invitee rejected the invite.
+Inviter receives invite response on either [`ChatClient.ChatDelegate.onInviteAccepted`](#chatclientchatdelegate) when invitee accepted the invite or on [`ChatClient.ChatDelegate.onInviteRejected`](#chatclientchatdelegate) when invitee rejected the invite.

 #### Sending a Chat Message